NumEconCopenhagen/projects-2020-hbp458-1/dataproject/README.md

 1. FOD33.xlsx downloaded from statistikbanekn.dk/FOD33
 1. NAN.xlsx downloaded from statistikbanekn.dk/NAN1

-No further packages are needed to run the project
+The packages needed to run the project are:

+- import matplotlib.pyplot as plt
+- import numpy as pd
+- import pandas as pd
+- import ipywidgets as widgets
+- import seaborn as sn